Patricia Stallings: Investigation and legal proceedings

 In July 1991, Stallings was released from jail pending a new trial.
 She was placed on house arrest.
 In September 1991, prosecutors apologized to Stallings and dropped the case against her.

+Aftermath

 Stallings said that she lost a lot of weight due to the stress of being imprisoned.
 She said that her Buddhist faith helped to keep her strong during that time.

-Aftermath

-Stallings won a settlement against Cardinal Glennon Children's Hospital and the laboratory that tested Ryan's blood.
+In 1993, Stallings won a seven figure settlement against Cardinal Glennon Children's Hospital and the laboratory that tested Ryan's blood.
 She later said that the perception of her case may have been influenced by the case of Paula Sims, which had unfolded around the same time.
 In that case, a mother had been tried and convicted of killing her two daughters, and there was considerable public outcry over the murders.

 In 1994, McElroy ran for reelection as Jefferson County prosecutor, and Stallings donated $10,000 to his opponent, Robert Wilkins.
 Wilkins won the race.
 When McElroy offered to show Wilkins his information on the Stallings case, Stallings found out and asked a court to have her arrest record expunged.
 Some of the information was ordered to be expunged, but a judge said that Missouri law mandated that prosecutors confidentially maintain some of the information related to felony arrests.

 The Stallings case continues to be cited as an extreme case of a metabolic disorder that mimics a criminal act.

-Patricia's son, David P. "D.J."
-Stallings, Jr., died in 2013, at the age of 23.
+David Jr., known as "DJ", died in 2013, age 23.

-David P. Stallings, father of Ryan and D.J., died after a long illness in 2019.
+Patricia and her husband, David, divorced in the 1990s.
+David later died in 2019 at age 57, following a long illness.